 Section 1.1: The Faculty

-The President, professors, and instructors shall constitute the faculty of Indiana University.
+The President, all tenure-track, non-tenure-track, and emeritus academic appointees, shall constitute the faculty of Indiana University.
 (See Definition section for a note on the use of the term "faculty.")

 Section 1.2: Voting Faculty Membership

-All faculty members on tenure or accumulating credit toward tenure shall be voting members of the faculty.
+All full time tenure-track academic appointees shall be voting members of the faculty.

 The voting members of the faculty shall exercise the powers of this constitution.
-The voting members of individual campuses may extend voting privileges to others on matters of individual campus significance.
+The voting members of individual campuses and academic units may extend voting privileges to others on matters of individual campus or unit significance.